-Car Safety Systems Impact on Accident StatisticsApril 12, 2018
+Car Safety Systems Impact on Car Accident Injury StatisticsApril 12, 2018

-The number of medically consulted motor vehicle injuries fell slightly in 2017 compared to 2016, also by about one percent.
+The car accident injury statistics number of medically consulted car accident injuries fell slightly in 2017 compared to 2016, also by about one percent.
 There were approximately 4.57 million such injuries in 2017.

 The National Safety Council surmises that although onboard accident-avoidance systems are indeed saving lives, and there are undoubtedly more cars equipped with them on the road than ever before, other types of technology that distract drivers also are proliferating apace.
 In addition, several states, such as Texas, continue to raise speed limits as high as 80 or 85 mph.
 It is thought that higher speed limits and distracted driving combined may have canceled out the safety benefits of smarter cars.